davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

 -->

 #### Preliminary: The main() Method
-Create a new class called `Main`.
+Create a new class called `CardTester`.
 Inside the class, you should provide a single main method.
 Feel free to copy and paste the segment below:

 ```java
 public static void main(String[] args) {
   System.out.println("Test");
 }
 ```
 Within the main method, print out some dummy message within main.
-Save it, and to run the main method, simply right-click on the `Main` class, and call the `main()` method.
+Save it, and to run the main method, simply right-click on the `CardTester` class, and call the `main()` method.
 Hit enter on the dialog box that pops up.

 #### Part 1: Card Class and Suit Enum Class